PaulMeehlSchool/website/membership.md

 [Application form](https://docs.google.com/forms/d/e/1FAIpQLSeUN-aAtmZGJr4jAvwmI8N-5EaDexadsj7MCLb1IlsTPpJQNA/viewform?usp=sf_link)

-Once you have applied for the memberships, the Research Committee will evaluate your application.
+Once you have applied for the membership, the Research Committee will evaluate your application.
 You will receive a message on short notice regarding your membership status.